BenBruzewski/On-Screen-Alert-System/README.md

 ## What is OSAS?

 ![The On Screen Alert System Logo](./osasLogoLarge.gif)

+Developers for this project include:

+Ben Bruzewski, Bryce Schaefer, Robbie Cabra, Ryan Colborn, Shuchita Syema, Brendan Romanczuk

+On-Screen Alert System has two components: One for Image Recognition / Software Detection Software, and another for Mobile Notifications via Text Messages

+The Text Messaging component uses Twilio's Text Message API to deliver the message from a Twilio-provided number.

 The On-Screen-Alert-System (or OSAS) is a program made to provide text-based notifications for applications or notifications that would not normally provide remote notifications.
 For example, think of firewall/antivirus/install status pop-ups.
 These never send text messages alerting a user that they popped up.
 OSAS is capable of recognizing these pop-ups (should the user enable them) and will send the user